 Finding 31: MeMoSeE never sets the sporadic-meteoroid impact angle variable to the value of the impact angle within the scope of the integration, hence it defaults to the runtime initialization value of zero.

+11.1.10 MeMoSeE Calculations do not get Same Values as MEM 3 Igloo File

-11.1.10 MeMoSeE calculates the values for the sporadic meteoroid approach direction elevation angle and does not get the Same Values as the MEM 3 Igloo File.
+MeMoSeE calculates the values for the sporadic meteoroid approach direction elevation angle and does not get the same values as the MEM 3 igloo file.

 MeMoSeE calculates the sporadic meteoroid approach direction elevation angle in the template class lunarEjecta_Assembly with the method computeSecondaryFlux() in the file lunarEjecta_Assembly.h.
 The code used to calculate the elevation angle is